 If you’re injured in an accident and your damages exceed your no-fault insurance policy coverage, you can sue the liable party in your wreck to cover the remaining damages you’re owed.
 You can also sue the responsible party in your collision if you’ve suffered severely disfiguring or life-altering injuries in your accident.
 You must, however, prove negligence with evidence to obtain a settlement in court.

 Michigan has one of the most complex no-fault insurance laws in the country.
-If you have questions about your insurance policy or want to know whether you can escalate your claim to a lawsuit, you can schedule a free consultation with our team at David Christensen Law.
-To speak with a Detroit car accident lawyer, fill out the contact form below or call 248-213-4900.
+If you have questions about your insurance policy or want to know whether you can escalate your claim to a lawsuit, you can schedule a free consultation with our team at Christensen Law.
+To speak with a Detroit car accident lawyer, fill out the contact form below or call us.